 - All children are entitled to the same rights without discrimination

-- Children have the right to survival and to develop to their fullest potential
+- Children have the right to survival and to develop to their full potential

 WE DO NOT TOLERATE ANY FORM OF CHILD ABUSE